avadev/Avalara-AvaTax-for-Magento2/README.md

 - Magento 2.1.x
   - :white_check_mark: Community
   - :white_check_mark: Enterprise
-- Magento 2.0.x
-  - :x: [Support was dropped](https://github.com/classyllama/ClassyLlama_AvaTax/issues/52#issuecomment-283944368) as of ClassyLlama_AvaTax 0.3.0

 As of version 1.0.0 of this extension, this extension supports [Magento Enterprise's split database mode](http://devdocs.magento.com/guides/v2.1/config-guide/multi-master/multi-master.html).
-Reference issue [#54](https://github.com/classyllama/ClassyLlama_AvaTax/issues/54) for additional notes and details.

 Please be aware that due to the complexity and number of third party checkout solutions this extension is only supported when using Magento's native checkout process.